rich-7941/English-Water/content/english/pages/privacy-policy.md

 We value the security of your information and will use reasonable security measures to prevent the loss, misuse, or unauthorised alteration of your information under our control.
 However, given the inherent risks, we cannot guarantee absolute security.
 Consequently, we cannot ensure or warrant the security of any information you transmit to us, and you do so at your own risk.

-## 5. Grievance / Data Protection Officer
+## 5. Grievance / data protection officer

-If you have any queries or concerns about processing the information available to us, you may email our Grievance Officer at English Water, The Leadenhall Building, 122 Leadenhall Street, London, EC3V 4AB, [support@englishwater.co.uk](mailto:support@englishwater.co.uk).
+If you have any queries or concerns about processing the information available to us, you may email our Grievance Officer at English water, The Leadenhall Building, 122 Leadenhall Street, London, EC3V 4AB, [support@englishwater.co.uk](mailto:support@englishwater.co.uk).
 We will address your concerns per applicable law.

-## 6. Use of Information
+## 6. Use of information

 Our primary goal in collecting user information is to enhance your experience on our website.
 We achieve this goal by, among other things, providing newsletters to the email address that you may specify.